6 Items

 Set Descending Direction

 Soldering coppers are typically heated with natural gas, propane, or a cast iron furnace to apply heat to melt solder.
-Add our optional 5” wooden handle for a comfortable grip that is reusable and compatible with all our soldering coppers.
-More details below.
+5” wooden handle for a comfortable grip that is reusable and compatible with all our soldering coppers included.

 VIEW PRODUCT

 Soldering coppers are typically heated with natural gas, propane, or a cast iron furnace to apply heat to melt solder.
-Add our optional 5” wooden handle for a comfortable grip that is reusable and compatible with all our soldering coppers.
-More details below.
+5” wooden handle for a comfortable grip that is reusable and compatible with all our soldering coppers included.

 VIEW PRODUCT